cpietsch/clip-interrogator-sfw/README.md

 # clip-interrogator-sfw

 This is the SFW Version of the CLIP Interrogator.
-I removed goated words from flavors.txt by creating clip embeddings for obvious NSFW words and removing the top 20% similar words from flavors.txt.
+I removed the NSFW words from flavors.txt by creating clip embeddings for obvious NSFW words and removing the top 20% similar words from flavors.txt resulting flavors-sfw.txt.
 I also removed some other words that I thought were not appropriate for a general audience.
+The first part of the interrogator is defined by the BLIB Model, so anything coming from the BLIB model is not modified.

 ## Original README follows...